 Call Our Baltimore Lawyer for Injuries in a Rental Car Accident for a Free Consultation

 Car accidents could leave families devastated, and long-lasting physical trauma and financial loss could entitle your family to substantial financial compensation.
 If you or a family member was injured in a crash involving a rental car, contact our experienced Baltimore lawyer for injuries in a rental car accident.
-The attorneys at the Law Offices of Randolph Rice will treat you with the respect and compassion you deserve while they work diligently to see you compensated for your harm.
+The attorneys at Rice, Murtha & Psoras will treat you with the respect and compassion you deserve while they work diligently to see you compensated for your harm.
 Call (410) 694-7291 to schedule a free consultation.